daniel-was-taken/flutterProjects/my_recipe_app/README.md

 Cart screen initially does not display the total amount of the cart.
      After updating qty in the cart screen the total amount is correctly displayed

+Must favorite once for every user to get price in the meal detail screen

 Code can be improve significantly.